This post may contain affiliate links, which means I may earn some money if you click on one.

 7. Your Kitchen

-While we’ve been roaming the town looking for free garden stuff, we haven’t yet looked closest to home.
+While we’ve been roaming the town looking for free garden stuff for your small balcony garden, we haven’t yet looked closest to home.
 Though things in your own kitchen might not be considered “free” since you’ve likely already paid for it, you can make use of things destined for the trash.

 Most pantries will provide you with enough fruit and vegetable scraps to keep your garden fed long after it’s finished feeding you and your family.
 Some kitchen scraps can also be regrown (such as lettuce and celery), and seeds can be collected as well, saving you money in all sorts of places.